 Holp openly detested me and on two occasions we got into fist fights. . . .
 Molitor disliked me because I had betrayed him and Wieland. . . .
 Köllin didn't hate me, but I hated him. . . .
 Braunbaum turned from friend to foe because of my boisterousness. . . .
-Huldenreich because hostile because of my rash accusations. . . .
+Huldenreich became hostile because of my rash accusations. . . .
 Seifert I disliked because everyone else disliked him. . . .
 Ortholf could not stand me. . . .
 Spangenberg was angry at me because I corrected him, even though he was the teacher. . . .
 Kleber detested me because he thought I was a rival. . . .
 Rebstock was ticked off whenever someone praised my abilities. . . .
 Husel tried to block my progress. . . .
 Between Dauber and myself there was a quiet jealousy. . . .
 Lorhard would have nothing to do with me. . . .
 After Jaeger had lied to me I was insulted for two years. . . .
+The rector became my enemy because I did not accord him sufficient honor. . . .
 Murr became my enemy because I reprimanded him.